Three important creative truths

 Physical mark making on the rough paper isn’t easy, but the results are actually quite pleasing.
 I’ve enjoyed the outcome, though I imagined the latest works would look more similar to the earlier Red Playground work.
 I’m okay with the difference because this is my year of play.
 They differ to a similar degree from their “Can Red Come Out to Play” forebears as well.

 One of my “rules of play” this year is to use the materials and supplies in my stash.
-This is the biggest factor for the disparity because the papers came from different manufacturers.
+This is the biggest factor for the disparity between the work; the papers came from different manufacturers.

 The rough paper heavily influenced the way I applied media.
 Creating a globe-like form on them, similar to that of ‘Red Playground -Finish what you started’, was something I was unwilling to do.
 It would take too much time.